slabruyere/quantum/README.md

 What you need to use this software
 --------------------------------------

-You need to [download GNU Octave](https://www.gnu.org/software/octave/download.html), which has a version for very platform.
+You need to [download GNU Octave](https://www.gnu.org/software/octave/download.html), which has a version for every platform.